-After #MeToo: What happens now?
+After #MeToo: Canadian film, TV leaders call for independent body to investigate harassment complaints

 - Expanding the definition of the workplace to include social events and any situation where there is a business relationship;

-- developing online supporting systems so complainants can report and repeat perpetrators can be tracked;
+- Developing online reporting systems so complainants can report and repeat perpetrators can be tracked;

 - Calling on governments to provide better access to mental-health supports.